Hello and welcome to November’s newsletter. Hope you have had the best month possible.

 Thank you to all those who are planning to support us and thank you Jennie for choosing Smile For ME to be one of the charities Bake4MECFS supports.

 A big thank you to Shirley Kay Mosaics who kindly fundraised for us by hand making a wonderful ME Awareness themed mosaic which was raffled through the Parents of children with M.E./CFS support group.
 She raised an amazing £160 which will help us to continue sending Smiles to people affected by ME.
 Thank you Shirley and everyone who bought a raffle ticket.
 Congratulations to the winner.

 Sally’s ME awareness pin badges

 Following on from Shirley’s successful raffle Sally loved the design so much, with Shirley kindly agreeing for her art to be used, she made it into epoxy pin badges.
 A big thank you to Sally for choosing to fundraise for us with the beautiful pin badges.
 A fantastic £233 was donated to us, with another batch now sold out too and another donation on its way.
 Thank you Sally, Shirley and everyone who has supported for helping make a difference to us.

 What’s made you smile this month?
 Each month we ask this question on social media and we love hearing the responses.
 We hope by sharing some of your smiles it can help others to find a smile too.

-To everyone who has supported us this month thank you!
+Thank you to everyone who has supported us this month.
 We are so grateful for the kindness and generosity you show us.
 It means such a lot because it enables us to continue sending Smiles to those affected by ME.
-A big thank you to Nikki, Tracy, Debbie, Anthony, Pauline, Dionne, Lorna, Sharon and Lynn.